 Starting on the inside seam, stitch the placket to the shirt, 1/8” from the edge, ensuring the stitch line below is concealed.

-Continue sewing, stopping at the pin marking the bottom of the opening, again ensuring the seam allowance around the bottom of the opening is laying fat against the shirt.
+Continue sewing, stopping at the pin marking the bottom of the opening, again ensuring the seam allowance around the bottom of the opening is flat against the shirt.
 Backstitch.

 Repeat for the other side of the upper placket, stitching 1/8″ from the edge, stopping as you approach the opening in the shirt front.
 Do not catch the under placket in your stitching.